Volcano Bay is the only water park that is part of Universal Studios in Orlando, Florida. The park opened in 2016 to rave reviews.

 Do You Need To Know How To Swim At Volcano Bay?

-The beauty of visiting Volcano Bay is that you don’t need to know how to swim to visit.
-There are many areas in which non swimmers or not strong/confident swimmers can go and enjoy the park as much as everyone else.
+There are many areas in which non-swimmers or not strong/confident swimmers can go and enjoy the park as much as everyone else.

-There may be some limitations in places such as deep pools and certain slides that may not be suitable for those who cannot swim but there are many other areas such as the main swimming pool, lazy river and more that you can go in.
+There may be some limitations in places such as deep pools and specific slides that may not be suitable for those who cannot swim, but there are many other areas such as the main swimming pool, lazy river and more that you can go in.

-If you wish to have an added support while in any of the pools or lazy river you can use a life vest which fits over your body and keeps your body afloat even if you get a little swept away.
-These come in a variety of sizes from small children up to adult sizes.
+Suppose you wish to have added support while in any of the pools or lazy rivers, in which case you can use a life vest that fits over your body and keeps your body afloat even if you get a little swept away.
+Again, these come in a variety of sizes, from small children up to adult sizes.

 How Long Do You Spend At Volcano Bay?